Table of Contents Show

 National parks may be federal lands, but tax dollars pay for them.
 That means they’re your lands, our lands, and every other taxpayer’s lands.
 You probably wouldn’t throw trash on the ground of your property, and the national parks should be no different.

-Whether on a picnic, fishing, or camping, clean up after yourself.
+Clean up after yourself on a picnic, fishing, or camping.
 Park rangers have busy jobs.
 They have much better things to do than clean up a mess that you should have taken care of in the first place.

 2. Feed Wildlife

-The park’s goal is to protect the natural environment for the national park’s wildlife.
-However, when guests feed squirrels and other animals, it does the opposite.
+The park aims to protect the natural environment for the national park’s wildlife.
+However, it does the opposite when guests feed squirrels and other animals.
 Animals become dependent on humans for food and lose their instincts.

 3. Venture Off Trails

 The National Park Service creates trails for guests to hike and even mountain bike.
 However, these trails protect the fragile ecosystems found in the park.
-When guests hop off the path to explore, they can damage or kill plants and animals.
+Guests can damage or kill plants and animals when they hop off the path to explore.

-Leave no trace practices include picking up your trash and staying on the trails.
-You don’t want to be on the receiving end of the lecture from an angry park ranger because you couldn’t resist the urge to explore off the trail.
+Leave no trace practices include picking up trash and staying on the trails.
+You don’t want to be lectured by an angry park ranger because you couldn’t resist the urge to explore off the trail.

 Additionally, you can get lost or find yourself in a dangerous situation in an unknown and unmarked area.